ntnhut/LeetSolve/docs/source/Priority_Queue/378_Kth_Smallest_Element_in_a_Sorted_Matrix.md

 5. After processing all elements in the matrix, the priority queue `q` will contain the smallest `k` elements, with the `k`-th smallest element at the top of the priority queue.
 The code returns the top element of the priority queue using `q.top()`, which is the `k`-th smallest element in the matrix.

+### Complexity
 The key idea behind this solution is to maintain a priority queue of size `k`, allowing it to efficiently keep track of the `k`-th smallest element encountered while iterating through the matrix.
 This approach is particularly useful for large matrices, as it doesn't require sorting the entire matrix.

-### Complexity
-* Runtime: `O(Nlogk)`, where `N = n^2` is the total number of elements of the matrix.
+* Runtime: `O(N*logk)`, where `N = n^2` is the total number of elements of the matrix.
 * Extra space: `O(k)`.

 ## Solution 3: Binary search